rodrigoronner/SSI-EHR-Blockchain/README.md

 Everything on-chain runs through a single smart contract, `EHRRegistry.sol`, which implements the same interface as the ERC-1056 `EthereumDIDRegistry`.
 That's a deliberate choice: it means standard `ethr-did` / `ethr-did-resolver` tooling can resolve DIDs against this contract with no custom resolver logic.

 The contract itself never stores document contents or attribute values — only events.
-A DID Document is reconstructed by a resolver walking the event log backwards from the identity's most recent change.
-This keeps writes cheap and keeps the contract's job narrow: proving who controls an identity and what they've published, not storing the data itself.
+A DID Document is reconstructed by a resolver walking the event log backward from the identity's most recent change.
+This keeps writing cheap and keeps the contract's job narrow: proving who controls an identity and what they've published, not storing the data itself.

 ```
 Patient / Physician / Hospital